 S.T.P.
-Enterprises Inc. (“STP”) is believed to be an Illinois insurance agency.
+Enterprises Inc. is believed to be an Illinois insurance agency believed to be owned by P. SIMON as President and D. SIMON as VP.

 S.B.
-Lexington, Inc. Employee Death Benefit Trust (“SBL TRUST”), is a trust alleged to be managed by P. SIMON and D. SIMON.
+Lexington, Inc. Employee Death Benefit Trust, is a trust alleged to be managed by P. SIMON and D. SIMON.

 S.B.
-Lexington, Inc. (“SBL”) is an Illinois insurance agency managed by D. SIMON and P. SIMON.
+Lexington, Inc. is an Illinois insurance agency managed by D. SIMON and P. SIMON.

-National Service Association, Inc. (“NSA”) a Florida insurance consulting firm believed to be managed by SIMON previously.
+National Service Association, Inc. is a Florida insurance consulting firm believed to be managed by SIMON prior to his death.

-National Service Association, Inc. (“NSA2”) an Illinois insurance consulting firm believed to be managed by P. SIMON and D. SIMON.
+National Service Association, Inc. is an Illinois insurance consulting firm believed to be managed by P. SIMON and D. SIMON.

 FACTS